Model of rupture letter of the trial period: Guide and examples

 Clear and respectful communication

-The breakdown of a trial period must be carried out in a clear and respectful manner.
-The employer must always notify the decision formally.
-And even if it is not an obligation, explaining the reasons that motivated this choice is always welcome to avoid any misunderstanding.
-And allow the employee to learn and not to perceive this rupture only as a failure.
+Terminating a probationary period must be done clearly and respectfully.
+The employer must always formally notify the employee of the decision.
+And even if it's not mandatory, explaining the reasons behind this decision is always welcome to avoid any misunderstandings.
+This allows the employee to learn from the experience and not perceive the termination solely as a failure.

 Documentation and archiving

-It is essential to keep a written track of all stages of the rupture, including the letter sent and the official documents given to the employee.
+It is essential to keep a written record of all stages of the termination, including the letter sent and the official documents given to the employee.

-Once the break is effective, it is important to maintain a professional relationship with the employee.
-The delivery of official documents such as the Pôle Emploi certificate and the work certificate must be made as soon as possible to avoid any subsequent dispute.
+Once the termination is effective, it is important to maintain a professional relationship with the employee.
+The delivery of official documents such as the unemployment insurance certificate and the work certificate should be done as soon as possible to avoid any subsequent disputes.

 FAQ - Frequent questions

-Can we break a trial period at any time?
+Can a trial period be terminated at any time?

-Yes, a rupture can take place at any time during the trial period, subject to respecting the notice period or justifying a serious fault.
+Yes, termination can occur at any time during the trial period, provided that notice periods are respected or serious misconduct is justified.

-To avoid disputes, the employer must scrupulously respect the legal formalities, in particular the notice period, and ensure that the letter of rupture is sent in the rules.
+To avoid disputes, the employer must scrupulously respect legal formalities, in particular notice periods, and ensure that the termination letter is sent according to the rules.